Flowers On The Hill

 Engineered by Rim Kelley and Bill Curtis

-Basic instrumental tracks recorded at Lake Austin Inn, Austin, Texas, in May 1967 and at Swingers Club, Austin, Texas, on July 11, 1967
+Basic instrumental tracks recorded at Lake Austin Inn, Austin, Texas, on July 1, 1967, and at Swingers Club, Austin, Texas, on July 11, 1967

 Vocal overdubs for Flowers On The Hill recorded at KAZZ-FM studios, Austin, Texas, on July 16, 1967

 Recording equipment: ElectroVoice 665 microphones, Ampex 350 and 354 quarter-inch 2-track tape decks, custom 6-channel portable FET stereo mixer, Ampex 201 tape stock